taowen/repo-to-prompt/README.md

 resp = `[${resp}]`
 const lines = ['<user-questions>'] lines.push(USER_QUESTIONS)
-lines.push(`
-Reorganize the content as a standalone blog post

-* do not reference the original articles, do not reference the original podcast, the reader do not have access to the original articles or podcast.
-* The blog post should NEVER use these words "首先" "其次" "再次" "最后".
-* The blog post should be very long
-* Provide examples and analogies if necessary, but still keep technical details
-* Reader should learn enough HOW-TO from your blog post
+lines.push('</user-questions>')
-* The blog post is written in Chinese`) lines.push('</user-questions>') for (let path of JSON.parse(resp)) {
+for (let path of JSON.parse(resp)) {
     if (path[0] === '<') {